The case becomes more complicated as details emerge

 “What are you doing around here?”
 Zimmerman asked in response.

 The girl said she then got the impression that an altercation was taking place and that someone had pushed Martin, because the headset fell out of his ear, and the phone shut off.

-Joe Oliver said Zimmerman filled Oliver in on what happened between the time Martin came face to face with him and when the gun was fired – the part that’s not all clear.
+Joe Oliver said he spoke with his friend Zimmerman on Monday.
+He filled Oliver in on what happened between the time Martin came face to face with him and when the gun was fired – the part that’s not all clear.

 Oliver said he could not divulge what Zimmerman said, just that the gun went off.